Common shelduck: Distribution and habitat

+Captivity

+Shelduck are attractive birds, and often kept as ornamental wildfowl.
+Escaped captive birds have been reported as occurring in the United States and Canada.
+In South America, a record of the species exists in Colombia but is excluded from the national list.

 Behaviour

 Moulting flocks can be very large (100,000 on the Wadden Sea), since most pairs leave their partially grown young in a crèche with just one or two adults.

-This species is mainly associated with lakes and rivers in open country, breeding in rabbit burrows, tree holes, haystacks or similar.
-In winter it is common on suitable estuaries and tidal mudflats as well.
+This species is mainly associated with estuaries and tidal mudflats, but increasingly also in freshwater lakes and rivers in open country inland, breeding in rabbit burrows, tree holes, haystacks or similar.
+In winter it is more confined to estuaries and tidal mudflats.

+Like geese and swans but unlike most ducks, both parents protect the ducklings and lead them to good feeding areas, which can be up to 3 km from the nest site; only the female broods the young though.
+The young will dive under water to avoid predators and the adults will fly away from them to act as a decoy.

+Shelduck typically breed for the first time when 2 years old; the maximum recorded age is just short of 20 years.

 This bird is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

-The young will dive under water to avoid predators and the adults will fly away from them to act as a decoy.

-A female ruffles up her feathers.